brianlihk/testJupyterBook/_build/html/_sources/week2/dataProcess.md

   name: python3
 ---

-# Data process and visualize using jupyter book
+# Data process and visualize using jupyter book - 1(24 Jan 2021)

 ## Introduction

++++
   Today i will follow insturction from [Interactive Data Analysis with FigureWidget ipywidgets in Python](https://plotly.com/python/figurewidget-app/) to develop a form with HKGov's database.

 ---
 ## Importing libararies
 ```{code-cell} ipython3